AmrMomtaz/Weather-Stations-Monitoring/README.md

 To write parquet records, the json objects are converted to **Avro** (using the avro schema defined in _**AvroSchema.avsc**_) which are then written as Parquet records.
 Due to the fact that Parquet doesn't have its own set of Java objects.
 Instead, it reuses the objects from other formats like Avro [(link)](https://stackoverflow.com/questions/39858856/json-object-to-parquet-format-using-java-without-converting-to-avrowithout-usin).
 Note that you must have **HADOOP_HOME** and **hadoop.home.dir** set in your enviroment variables.

-Persisting the data in **Elasticsearch** envolve archiving all the weather data history of all stations in parquet files partitioned by time.
+Persisting the data in **Elasticsearch**, envolves archiving all the weather data history of all stations in parquet files partitioned by time.
 Each parquet file contains **1,000** weather messages and it is stored in the _parquet_data_ directory and it is given the name of the first received weather message's timestamp written in this file.
-After receiving 1,000 weather messages, the parquet file is flushed and all its data is bulk imported into elasticsearch in the _"weather_data"_ index.
+After receiving 1,000 weather messages, the parquet file is flushed, and all its data is bulk imported into elasticsearch in the _"weather_data"_ index.

 To build the jar, go to the project's directory and run ```mvn clean package``` and the jar will be created in the target's directory named _BaseCentralStation-1.0-SNAPSHOT-shaded.jar_.